Protect your hands and keep them warm with a pair of the best mountain bike gloves. Here's our pick of the market.

 Sizes: S-XL | Weight: 32g | Rating: 9/10

-The Leatt MTB 3.0 is so light it’s almost like you’re not wearing a glove at all, but Leatt boosts ride feel by using its MicronGrip palm material.
-This is ultra-thin, but it moulds easily to the contours of your hand and offers an unparalleled level of grip, both in the dry and wet, and for such a thin layer, it also wears extremely well.
-To keep the weight low, the MTB 3.0 Lite is a pull-on design, but pulling it on is really tricky – we went up a size and it was still a struggle.
+Another glove that replicates the feeling of riding gloveless, without the sweaty palms and slippery fingers.
+The Leatt MTB 3.0 is super light, fits amazingly well, and doesn’t dilute any of the information you get through the grips.
+So you can feel every ripple in the trail and feedback from the bike.
+We love the MicronGrip palm material.
+It is ultra-thin, but it moulds easily to the contours of your hand and offers an unparalleled level of grip, both in the dry and wet.
+It’s also soft, and for such a thin layer it also wears extremely well.
+To keep the weight low, the MTB 3.0 Lite is a pull-on design, which won’t suit everyone.
+Indeed, pulling it on is really tricky – we went up a size and it was still a struggle.

 6. Ion Scrub glove